MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ##### Checking paths

-Confirm that the users in the File Servers source match the users in the Office 365 destination.
+Confirm that the users in the File Servers source match the users in the Microsoft 365 destination.
 Usually the emails/usernames match up, but it depends how you structure and name your users. *Be diligent during this step!*

 #### Editing